SamuelTallet/SketchUp-Random-Entity-Generator-Plugin/docs/README.md

 Documentation
 -------------

-### How to set a Random Zone from an image
+### How to set Random Zone from an image

 Recall: A Random Zone is a spawn zone for generated objects.
-You can set a Random Zone from an image.
+You can set Random Zone from an image.
 Here is how:

 1. Prepare an image with a maximum resolution of 316 x 316 pixels.
 White pixels will be considered as holes.
 Example: